saulvaldelvira/GDS/README.md

 - **Queue** <br>

-These structures are "generic" in the sense that they only need to know the size of the data type being stored. <br>
+These structures are "generic" in the sense that they can store any kind of data type, by only knowing the size of it. <br>
-This is achieved using pointer arithmetic and functions like memcpy. <br>

 ```c
 int main(){